yast/yast-bootloader/SUPPORTED_SCENARIOS.md

 * DOS partition table
 * GPT partition table
-  * need bios_grub partition if stage1 is on MBR and /boot lives on BTRFS
+  * requires [bios_boot partition](http://en.wikipedia.org/wiki/BIOS_Boot_partition)if stage1 is on MBR and /boot lives on partition with BTRFS
   * /boot must be on partition 1..4

 # storage configuration

-* software raid
+* software RAID
-  * /boot cannot be on raid unless it is raid1
+  * /boot cannot be on RAID unless it is RAID1
-  * cannot have stage1 on md raid1 ( so no /boot on raid1 )
+  * cannot have stage1 on MD RAID1 ( so no /boot on RAID1 )
 * LVM
   * fully supported
 * multipath